snrraptopack/hao/docs/tutorial/04-state-ref-and-watch.md

 ## Exercise
 - Create a computed ref from two inputs and render it.
-- Add a side-effect `watch` to log changes and confirm it cleans up.
+- Add a side-effect `watchEffect` to log changes and confirm it cleans up.

 ## Checklist
 - [ ] You created and updated refs.
 - [ ] You wrote a derived ref with `watch`.
-- [ ] You used a side-effect `watch` in a component.
+- [ ] You used a side-effect `watchEffect` in a component.